Skip to main content

 Bachelor of Arts in Economics and Master of Public Policy (BA/MPP)

-This concurrent degree program is offered in collaboration with the Department of Economics.
-The program is open only to Economic majors at UC San Diego.
+The program is open only to Economics majors at UC San Diego.

 Core Curriculum